Dave Hahn: Biography

 Hahn graduated with a Bachelor of Arts degree in history from the State University of New York at Buffalo in 1984.
 In 2014, he was inducted into The State University of New York at Buffalo Sports Hall of Fame.

-In 1999, Hahn, who specializes in guiding high, glaciated mountains, led the team that discovered the remains of celebrated English climber George Mallory at 8156 m on Mount Everest's North Face.
+Hahn specializes in guiding high, glaciated mountains, In 1999, he led the team that discovered the remains of celebrated English climber George Mallory at 8156 m on Mount Everest's North Face.
 Mallory died on the mountain in 1924, along with fellow climber Andrew Irvine, but it has never been determined whether or not he first reached the top.

 Hahn is a member of Eddie Bauer's "First Ascent" climbing team.
 He is currently sponsored for ski equipment by Salomon and for climbing equipment by Whittaker Mountaineering, a climbing store in Ashford, Washington.

 Numerous organizations use Hahn as a guide including Rainier Mountaineering (for which he has worked since 1986), and Fathom Expeditions.
 Hahn is a regular guide on Mount Rainier in Washington with more than 300 ascents, as well as a professional ski patroller at Taos Ski Valley in New Mexico where he has been employed since 1985.
-He has guided climbers to the summit of Cho Oyu twice, the sixth-highest mountain in the world, bordering Nepal and Tibet.
+He has twice guided climbers to the summit of Cho Oyu, the sixth-highest mountain in the world, which borders Nepal and Tibet.
 Hahn has also guided former New Mexico governor Gary Johnson to the summits of Vinson and Mount Everest.

 Hahn has also made a specialty of guiding the "Shackleton Crossing" on South Georgia, the island in Antarctic waters that figured prominently in the Endurance saga of 1914-16., a trip that earned the designation as Trip of the Year from Outside magazine in 2004.

 Hahn has written for Outside magazine and has been a correspondent for several websites, including MountainZone.com, the RMI blog and Eddie Bauer's Live Your Adventure blog.
 He has contributed to several books about Mount Everest and the search for George Mallory and Andrew Irvine.